DIN-Foundation/bcs-ntnu-2021/report/07-decisions.md

 - didcomm-rs - Implements the `didcomm-v2`-standards.
 - spruceid/ssi - Implements the `vc`-standards.

-## 7.x A command line interface (Instead of a GUI)
+## 7.x Why a command line interface - no GUI?

 - GUI does not solve our problem statement any better.
 - A degree in Programming, does not get extra points for design.
 - Time considered better spent on lower-level stuff.

-## 7.x Only support a single cryptographic toolkit for signing and encryption (ed25519/x25519)
+## 7.x Why only support a single cryptographic toolkit?

+- Why only support ed25519/x25519 for signing and encryption?
 - To limit scope.
 - Supporting multiple toolkits, does not solve our problem-statement any better.
 - One is enough to prove the point.
 - One could rewrite the software to support multiple cryptographic toolkits later, using a plugin-based architecture.

+## 7.x Why only support a single DIDComm transport?

+- To limit scope.